Capital punishment in Guinea

 Capital punishment was abolished in Guinea.
+The civilian death penalty was abolished in 2016.
 It was abolished under military law in 2017.
-The civilian death penalty was abolished in 2016.
-Guinea last executed in 2001.
-Prior to its abolition for ordinary crimes in 2016, Guinea was classified as Retentionist."
+Guinea carried out its last execution in 2001.
+Prior to its abolition for ordinary crimes in 2016, Guinea was classified as retentionist.

 Guinea is not a state party to the Second Optional Protocol to the International Covenant on Civil and Political Rights.